Freetech-Solutions/omlnginx/README.md

 changing the ports and container name to add Gearman job servers, you will need to add it to the settings as well

-You can also add more workers by doing:
+You can also add more workers in the same host by doing:

 docker run --rm -itd --network=devenv_omnileads --name=omnidialer-worker-n omnidialer_worker

+... and in a different host by modifying the settings

 Partially implemented endpoints: